savonet/book/workflow.md

 #### Encoders

-Any encoder can be used for streams in Liquidsoap.
-However, the [HLS specification](https://tools.ietf.org/html/rfc8216) enforces that the codecs used should be mp3 and aac, so that you should restrict to those for maximum compatibility with players.
-Furthermore, in order to improve compatibility, it is recommended that sent data encapsulated in a `MPEG-TS`
+Any encoder (see [below](#sec:encoders)) can be used for encoding HLS streams in Liquidsoap.
+However, the
+[HLS specification](https://tools.ietf.org/html/rfc8216) enforces that the codecs used should be mp3 and aac, so that you should restrict to those for maximum compatibility with players.
+Furthermore, in order to improve compatibility, it is recommended that sent data encapsulated in an `MPEG-TS`
-stream: currently, the only encoder capable of doing this in Liquidsoap is `%ffmpeg`, as illustrated above.
+container: currently, the only encoder capable of doing this in Liquidsoap is `%ffmpeg`, as illustrated above.

 #### Serving with Liquidsoap

-It is possible to have Liquidsoap to serve directly the files for the HLS stream with its internal web server with the operator `output.harbor.hls` (and `output.harbor.hls.ssl` for encrypting with SSL).
+It is possible to have Liquidsoap directly serve the files for the HLS stream with its internal web server with the operator `output.harbor.hls` (and `output.harbor.hls.ssl` for encrypting with SSL).
 The arguments of this operator are the same as those of `output.file.hls`, excepting `port` and `path` which respectively specify the port of the server, and the path where the stream is served.
-It is not recommended for listener-facing setup, because we do not consider the internal web server harbor ready for heavy loads, but it can be useful to sync up with a caching system such as cloudfront.
+It is not recommended for listener-facing setup, because we do not consider the internal web server harbor ready for heavy loads, but it can be useful to sync up with a caching system such as CloudFront.
 A simple setup would be

 ```{.liquidsoap include="liq/output.harbor.hls.liq" from=2}